Modern history of Saudi Arabia: The reigns of Saud & Faisal: 1953–1975

-Days before his dismissal, the Hutchinson News reported that Arab diplomats, who claim to be in close touch with the Saudi Arabian government, became so annoyed at Ambassabor Shukairy for his rash speech that they spoke of urging Saudi Prince Faisal to recall him.
-And this case was not the first they disapproved of his views and rhetoric.
-(In WW2 Shukairy fought tor Hitler and in 1946, after joining the Arab Higher Committee Shukairy restituted Goebbels' Nazi propaganda rhetoric.
-In 1961 he has used the canard of questioning loyalty of a Catholic representative to his country “reasoning” because he is a “Jew”.
-Which reminded Nazi Goebbels’ hate propaganda, again.)
-The Forward reported that Shukairy, was a close collaborator with the mufti.
-He continues to spread Nazi-style hatred of Jews, even in the United Nations.
+Days before his dismissal, the Hutchinson News reported that Arab diplomats, who claimed to be in close touch with the Saudi Arabian government became so annoyed at Ambassabor Shukeiri for his rash speech that they spoke of urging Saudi Prince Faisal to recall him.
+And this case was not the first time that they disapproved of his views and rhetoric.
+For example, in WW2 Shukairy fought tor Hitler and in 1946, after joining the Arab Higher Committee Shukeiri utilized Nazi propaganda rhetoric.
+In 1961 he questioned the loyalty of a Catholic representative to his country on the basis of his Jewish ancestry.
+The Forward reported that Shukeiri, "was a close collaborator with the mufti.
+He continues to spread Nazi-style hatred of Jews, even in the United Nations."

-He had different of opinions with king Faisal in approach to Yemen.
+He had different opinions from King Faisal in regards to Yemen.

-Tensions with Yemen subsided only after 1967, when Egypt withdrew its troops from Yemen.
+Tensions with Yemen subsided only after 1967, when Egypt withdrew its troops.
 Saudi forces did not participate in the Six-Day (Arab-Israeli) War of June 1967, but the government later provided annual subsidies to Egypt, Jordan, and Syria to support their economies.

 In 1965 there was an exchange of territories between Saudi Arabia and Jordan in which Jordan gave up a relatively large area of inland desert in return for a small piece of seashore near Aqaba.
 The Saudi-Kuwaiti neutral zone was administratively partitioned in 1971, with each state continuing to share the petroleum resources of the former zone equally.

 The Saudi economy and infrastructure was developed with help from abroad, particularly from the United States, creating strong links between the two dissimilar countries, and considerable and problematic American presence in the Kingdom.
 The Saudi petroleum industry under the company of ARAMCO was built by American petroleum companies, U.S. construction companies such as Bechtel built much of the country's infrastructure, Trans World Airlines, built the Saudi passenger air service; the Ford Foundation modernized Saudi government; the U.S. Army Corps of Engineers built the country's television and broadcast facilities and oversaw the development of its defense industry.